Obstruction of Justice and Related Offenses

 - Gives false information concerning the other person to the Office of the Insurance Fraud Prosecutor.

 Depending upon the facts and circumstances of the case and the nature of the defendant's conduct, hindering apprehension can be a fourth, third or second degree offense.
+Defendants charged with this crime should be represented by a New Jersey hindering apprehension lawyer who understands these distinctions.

 Have you been charged with obstruction of justice, resisting arrest, eluding or hindering apprehension or prosecution?
 If so, do not speak to any representative of law enforcement concerning any aspect of your case.
 Contact us to learn about your rights, and to plan your defense.